drone/docs/content/faq/gitness.md

 We will investigate creating a compatibility layer.

 # Will upgrading to Gitness require a complex migration?
 No. We plan to provide a seamless upgrade experience.
-It should ideally be as simple as upgrading to a new version of Drone.
+Because Gitness is the next major version of Drone, upgrading to Gitness should be no different than upgrading to a newer version of Drone.

 # When should I upgrade from Drone to Gitness?
 Gitness is currently available in Beta and should be used for preview purposes only.
 We will recommend upgrading to Gitness once a stable release is published.
 The requirement for publishing a stable release is full backward compatibility with Drone 2.x and a seamless upgrade experience.